Zaha: Statistics underline winger’s importance to Crystal Palace | Goal.com

 Wilfried Zaha accentuated his importance to Crystal Palace after the Eagles bowed 1-0 to Burnley in Monday’s Premier League outing.

-Since the start of 2014-15 when the Cote d’Ivoire international re-joined the Selhurst Park giants from Manchester United, Palace have lost 71.4 percent of English topflight games played without him.
+Since the start of 2014-15 when the Cote d’Ivoire international re-joined the Selhurst Park side from Manchester United, Palace have lost 71.4 percent of English top-flight games played without him.

-These games included each of the last seven away matches away from home.
+These games included each of the last seven matches away from home.

 20/28 - Since the start of 2014-15 (when Wilfried Zaha re-joined Crystal Palace), the Eagles have lost 20 of their 28 Premier League games without the Ivorian (W7 D1), including each of the last seven away from home.
 Irreplaceable. #BURCRY pic.twitter.com/4YWFmrFJF7— OptaJoe (@OptaJoe) November 23, 2020